nmshd/documentation/_docs_integrate/11-connector-configuration.md

 -   **apiKey** `required`

-    Configure the API-Key used to authenticate on the Connector.
+    Define the API-Key the Connector should use to authenticate requests.

 ## `modules`